dlolofsson/dlolofsson.github.io/index.md

 ### Phone case (Oct 2025)

 I had two phone cases prior to designing my new one.
 My previous phones did not have a flat back nor hold my driver's license.
-I printed my phone case in black TPU to better resist falls and be easier to find in the snow.
+I printed my phone case in black TPU (Thermoplastic Polyurethane) to better resist falls and be easier to find in the snow.

 ![Phone Cases Picture](./assets/images/Phones.jfif)